usnationalarchives/digital-preservation/README.md

 * [Textual and Word Processing](https://github.com/usnationalarchives/digital-preservation/tree/master/Textual_and_Word_Processing_Formats)
 * [Web Records](https://github.com/usnationalarchives/digital-preservation/tree/master/Web_Formats)

-Each category has its own Plan that contains a list of “Significant Properties,” which identify the properties, or characteristics, of a record (its Appearance, Behavior, Context, and Structure) that should be retained, if possible, in any format migration.
-These characteristics are important to ensure the highest fidelity format record migrations.

-The second resource is the [File Format Preservation Action Plan Spreadsheet](https://github.com/usnationalarchives/digital-preservation/tree/master/Digital_Preservation_Plan_Spreadsheet).
-The spreadsheet covers over 700 variant versions of file formats and identifies:
-* Categories of electronic records associated with the format
-* Specifications, standards, and documentation where possible; some have no specification or standard available
-* Proposed preservation migration actions to be taken by NARA, including no action when appropriate
-* Recommended tools for processing and preservation actions
+## File Format Extensions

+NARA also publishes file extensions data from our holdings for potential reuse, such as to identify extensions to be researched further for file format identification.
+The extensions and counts provided are generated by combining reports from various preservation systems for Federal, Legislative, and Presidential electronic records.
+More information and the dataset can be [accessed here](https://github.com/usnationalarchives/digital-preservation/tree/master/File_Extensions).

 ## Related Resources

 There are several related resources available from NARA about file formats:

 * [Digital Preservation Framework Linked Open Data](https://www.archives.gov/preservation/digital-preservation/linked-data) (File Format Preservation Action Plans as linked data)
 * [Transfer Guidance on Preferred and Acceptable File Formats](https://www.archives.gov/records-mgmt/policy/transfer-guidance.html) (file formats that NARA prefers to receive from agencies, but which is not 100% proscriptive)
 * [NARA Digitization Products and Service](https://www.archives.gov/preservation/products/) (file formats that NARA produces in its own internal digitization)
 * [NARA Digital Preservation Strategy](https://www.archives.gov/preservation/electronic-records/digital-preservation-strategy) (NARA’s approach to Digital Preservation)

+## Publications and Presentations
+[All Risk is Local: File Format Risk Assessment In Two U.S. Government Contexts](https://ipres2024.pubpub.org/pub/xtwb1guc/). iPres International Digital Preservation Conference, 2024.

+[Creating a holdings format profile and format matrix for risk-based digital preservation planning at the National Archives and Records Administration](https://osf.io/ctw3g/). iPres International Digital Preservation Conference, 2018.

 ## How Can You Participate?

-We are sharing these documents to be transparent about our approach to digital preservation and to share our current practices with Federal agencies, records managers, archivists, digital preservation professionals, researchers, private industry, other stakeholders and allied professionals, and members of the public to help us identify ways we can improve them.
+We share these documents to be transparent about our approach to digital preservation and to communicate our current practices to Federal agencies, records managers, archivists, digital preservation professionals, researchers, private industry, allied professionals, and members of the public.

 We always welcome feedback on the following topics:
 * What revisions can you suggest to the proposed processing and preservation actions for the formats?
   * Are the Significant Properties for each category comprehensive enough for digital preservation?
   * Are the proposed preservation actions for the formats technically appropriate?
-* Are there appropriate tools for processing and preservation migrations of specific formats that we do not have listed?
+* Are there appropriate tools for processing and preservation migrations of specific formats that we have not listed?
+Are any of the listed tools inappropriate or risky to use for the purposes we have identified?
-* Are there other formats we haven’t identified that need plans?
+* Are there other formats we have not yet identified that need plans?

 Please use the [issues feature](https://github.com/usnationalarchives/digital-preservation/issues) on this site to leave a specific comment or question or to just start a discussion.
 You can read more about how to contribute [here](https://github.com/usnationalarchives/digital-preservation/blob/master/CONTRIBUTING.md).
 NARA staff will respond as quickly as they can.